Westlink M7: Ownership

 In August 2008, Transurban and MIG exercised their pre-emptive rights and acquired Leighton's 5% stake equally, increasing their shareholding to 50% each.
 In December 2008, MIG announced it would sell its 50% stake of Westlink to Western Sydney Road Group (WSRG), of which MIG owned 50% and Queensland Investment Corporation (QIC) owning the other 50%.
 Transurban had the pre-emptive right to acquire MIG's share, but declined in January 2009 due to its high price.
 The sale to WSRG proceeded, and QIC and MIG each had 25% ownership of Westlink.

 MIG was later restructured into Intoll and then acquired by the CPP Investment Board in December 2010.
 Since then, the Westlink M7 is owned by Transurban (50%), QIC (25%) and CPP (25%).
 In 2015, Westlink was reorganised under a new umbrella entity, NorthWestern Roads Group (NWR), with no changes in ownership.
 The NWR Group would also deliver and now tolls and operates the NorthConnex, opened in October 2020.

 The 34-year concession to construct, operate and toll the M7 was originally due to expire on 14 February 2037.
-However, the concession was extended as part of the NorthConnex agreement between NWR and the NSW government and will expire in June 2048 instead.
+The concession was later extended - as part of the NorthConnex agreement between NWR and the state government - to expire in June 2048.
+It was extended again - as part of a deal with Transurban to widen 23km of the tollway from two to three lanes in both directions between Prestons and Oakhurst, as well as building the M12 Motorway interchange - another three years, and will now expire in June 2051.